Chrisd204/FedExPackageTracker/README.md

 ## LocalSetup
 1) Create FedEx Account and Apply for Credentials

-`FedEx will issue a testing set of credentials, you will then have to reply for production credentials once testing is complete`

 2) Install All Dependencies
 `pip3 install xmltodict`
 3) Run the File
 `python3 fedexdemo.py`